Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Verifiable ML Property Cards

 \section{Verifiable ML Property Cards}

-ML property cards currently cover properties about datasets in the form of datasheets, and about models in the form of model cards.
+Current ML property cards describe properties about datasets in the form of datasheets, and about models in the form of model cards.
 However, they currently do not include properties \emph{during each inference} after deployment.
 To this end, we propose the notion of \emph{inference cards} (Section~\ref{sec:infcards}).
-We then present different ML property attestations for different verifiable ML property cards (Section~\ref{sec:datasheet},~\ref{sec:modelcards}, and~\ref{sec:attinfcards}).
+We then present different ML property attestations for different verifiable ML property cards (Section~\ref{sec:datasheet},~\ref{sec:modelcards}, and~\ref{sec:attinfcards}) by carrying out operations inside a TEE and then including an attestation in the ML property card.
 Finally, we discuss how \verifier can combine different attestations to make meaningful conclusions (Section~\ref{sec:chain}).